Fill out some basic information and one of our Licensed Sales Agents/Producers will contact you.

-If you're under full retirement age: $1 in benefits will be deducted for every $2 in earnings you have above the annual limit
+If you're under full retirement age: $1 in benefits will be deducted for every $2 in earnings you have above the annual limit.

-In the year you reach full retirement age: $1 in benefits will be deducted for every $3 you earn over the annual limit (a different limit applies here) until the month you reach full retirement age
+In the year you reach full retirement age: $1 in benefits will be deducted for every $3 you earn over the annual limit (a different limit applies here) until the month you reach full retirement age.

 Once you reach full retirement age, you can work and earn as much income as you want without reducing your Social Security retirement benefit.

 Even if your spouse has never worked outside your home or in a job covered by Social Security, he or she may be eligible for spousal benefits based on your Social Security earnings record.
 Other members of your family may also be eligible.
 Retirement benefits are generally paid to family members who relied on your income for financial support.
-If you're receiving retirement benefits, the members of your family who may be eligible for family benefits include:

-You should apply for benefits at your local Social Security office or on-line two or three months before your retirement date.
+You should apply for benefits at your local Social Security office or online two or three months before your retirement date.
 However, the SSA suggests that you contact your local office a year before you plan on applying for benefits to discuss how retiring at a certain age can affect your finances.
 Fill out an application on the SSA website, or call the SSA at (800) 772-1213 for more information on the application process.